Absolute continuity of non-Gaussian and Gaussian multiplicative chaos measures: Discretization, Gaussian coupling, and proof of Theorem 1.1

-In \cref{subsec:hierarchical-model}, we define a discretization of the field \eqref{def:trig-field} that lives on a hierarchical lattice.
-We then state and prove \cref{Prop:TrigToHier}, which states absolute continuity of $\mu_{\gamma,a}$ with the chaos measure associated to this discrete hierarchical model.
+In \cref{subsec:hierarchical-model}, we define a discretization of the field \eqref{def:trig-field} on a hierarchical lattice.
+We then state and prove \cref{Prop:TrigToHier}, which concerns mutual absolute continuity of $\mu_{\gamma,a}$ with the chaos measure associated to this discrete hierarchical model.
 In \cref{subsec:Gaussian-models}, we construct a coupling between the hierarchical model and a Gaussian hierarchical model using the Yurinskii coupling \cite{yurinskii1978error} in a version for the supremum norm proved in \cite{BELLONI20194}.
 We then state \cref{Prop:HierGaussAppr}, which yields absolute continuity between the associated chaos measures.
 In \cref{subsec:pf-main-theorem}, we prove \cref{Theo:Main}.